RichardAth/Projects/BigIntCalculator/readme.txt

 B. Test whether the number is prime:
    If it is a Carmichael number factorise it using a specific algorithm.
    If it is prime mark it as such.
-   Otherwise factorise it using ECM/SIQS
+   Otherwise factorise it using ECM, SIQS and Lehman algorithms

 The factoriser is essentially DAs program, with an interface function that converts GMP/MPIR extended precision numbers to DAs BigIntegers and vice versa.
 The progress messages it produces have been modified to work with a console window instead of a Web Browser.

-A couple of checks for array index overflows were added.
+A couple of checks for overflows were added.
 If an error is detected an exception is thrown, an error message is output, and the program continues without factorising the number.
-Realistically any number small enough to be factorised in a reasonable time will not exceed the array bounds.
+Realistically any number small enough to be factorised in a reasonable time will not cause an overflow.

 Profiling using Visual Studio suggests that changing from DAs BigIntegers to GMP/MPIR would not improve performance much.
 This would be a huge task.